 After the signalbox closed, the station continued to be manned for the level crossing using the remaining signals from a small ground frame at the Haworth end of the platform.
 You will see the crossing keeper operating these signals whenever a train approaches or leaves the station.

 The Midland Railway installed the loop because of the increasing traffic on the branch which required additional capacity to accommodate it.
 The current owners of the KWVR often operate it at its maximum capacity and replacement of the loop would make the present day railway much easier to operate at such times, although, with the loop just along the line at Damems Junction, it is unlikely that this loop will be re-instated.

 The KWVR acquired the keys to Oakworth Station in 1965, three years after it had been closed.
 On opening the station, it was found just as it must have been left.
-There was a half full bottle of ink and a large round table in the middle of the office had been tipped over, presumably in disgust.
+There was even a half full bottle of ink and a large round table in the middle of the office had been tipped over, presumably in disgust.